comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 2. It lacks a scripting language altogether, meaning that the usual mechanism of hashlocks is unavailable.
 3. Monero's use of edwards25519 elliptic curve for its key pair generation, which limits our ability to use [adaptor signatures](https://github.com/LLFourn/one-time-VES/blob/master/main.pdf) with blockchains such as Bitcoin and Ethereum, which use a different curve.

-Thanks to the publication of [Joël Gugger's Bitcoin-Monero Cross-chain Atomic Swap paper](https://eprint.iacr.org/2020/1126.pdf) we discovered ways to overcome the afforementioned challenges.
+Thanks to the publication of [Joël Gugger's Bitcoin-Monero Cross-chain Atomic Swap paper](https://eprint.iacr.org/2020/1126.pdf) we discovered ways to overcome the above-stated challenges.

 ## Protocol